jpaulogg/vim-flipdir/README.md

 ## flipdir.vim

-This plugin was inspired by the concept of split explorer presented by [Drew Neil](http://vimcasts.org/blog/2013/01/oil-and-vinegar-split-windows-and-project-drawer/).
+This plugin was inspired by the concept of split explorer [presented by Drew Neil](http://vimcasts.org/blog/2013/01/oil-and-vinegar-split-windows-and-project-drawer/).

 > Think of it like this: each split window can either act as a view onto the contents of a file, or it
 > can act as a view onto the contents of a directory. (...)
 I find that it helps to imagine a
 > **card-flip** transition as the window shifts between file and directory viewing modes.
 > - Drew Neil

-All my file management I do from the shell or from a file manager.
+I do all my file management from the shell or from a file manager.
 I switched from netrw to [vim-dirvish](https://github.com/justinmk/vim-dirvish) when I started using a very old laptop and felt the need for a faster plugin.
 I think dirvish is a great plugin, but it have some features that i never used.
 So I decided to write my own plugin, based on my use of dirvish.